adamsmd/emacs-preload/Usage.md

 start | Start preload servers
 stop | Stop preload servers
 status | Print preload status
-init | Create the directory holding links to preload servers connect | Connect to a preload server cleanup | Cleanup broken servers
+restart | Restart preload servers that do not yet have a client init | Create the directory holding links to preload servers connect | Connect to a preload server cleanup | Cleanup broken servers